nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 #### A Taxonomy of Permission Policies

-##### Behavior Patterns
+##### Permission Behaviors

-Permission policy semantics are composed from several orthogonal behavior patterns.
+Permission policy semantics are composed from several orthogonal behaviors.
 The concrete policy is expressed as a combination of those behaviors.
-Each permission policy defines a set possible standard behaviors (one of them is default).
-An FA2 contract developer MAY chose to implement one or more behavior patterns that are different from the default ones depending on their business use case.
+Each permission policy defines a set possible standard behaviors.
+An FA2 contract developer MAY chose to implement one or more behaviors that are different from the default ones depending on their business use case.

-The FA2 defines the following standard permission policies, that can be chosen independently, when an FA2 contract is implemented:
+The FA2 defines the following standard permission behaviors, that can be chosen independently, when an FA2 contract is implemented:

 ###### `Operator` Transfer Behavior